malikolabiyi/wordspeller/README.md

 # wordspeller
-A program that spells words.
+A free and minimal online tool that help users to spell words.
+It is human-friendly, and very easy to use.